Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 Technique 1: Rolling Deployment

-Activate the grenade behind cover, then roll it to the deployment zone.
-The wire-pull allows activation before exposure - pull the ring behind cover, then roll the grenade into the open field.
-Smoke begins within 2 seconds of activation.
+Activate behind cover, then roll the can to the deployment zone.
+The wire-pull lets you ignite before you ever expose yourself — pull the ring to the side behind cover, then roll the grenade into the open.
+Smoke begins within a couple of seconds of activation.

 Technique 2: Throw-to-Position (with cover)